Our team has the experience to service all of the corporate, regulation, licensing and compliance needs of the insurance sector.

 - Buy, sell, consolidate and establish insurance and financial services businesses, such as through a share sale, asset sale, joint venture or scheme transfer under Part III, Div 3A of the Insurance Act 1973 (Cth) and Part 9 of the Life Insurance Act 1995 (Cth);

-- Design and amend new product offerings for all classes of insurance in the life and general insurance sectors; and
+- Design and amend new product offerings (including Warranty and Indemnity (W&I) insurance) for all classes of insurance in the life and general insurance sectors; and

 - Deal with the conduct and prudential regulators, ASIC and APRA, and Treasury in relation to FSSA, IATA and FIRB applications.